- Ph.D. in Comparative Literature, University of California, Irvine

 - B.A. in Comparative Literature, University of California, Davis

-Erin Yu-Tien Huang is Assistant Professor of East Asian Studies and Comparative Literature, and an executive member of Princeton’s Committee for Film Studies.
+Erin Yu-Tien Huang is Assistant Professor of East Asian Studies and Comparative Literature, and an executive member of Princeton’s Interdisciplinary Doctoral Program in the Humanities and Committee for Film Studies.
 She is the co-founder of Asia Theory Visuality—an intellectual platform that harbors collaborative thinking on experimental and theoretical approaches to Asian Studies.
 She received her Ph.D. in Comparative Literature with a Graduate Feminist Emphasis in Gender & Sexuality Studies from the University of California, Irvine.
-She is an interdisciplinary scholar and comparatist specializing in Marxist geographies, postcolonial studies, feminist theory, cinema and media studies, and Sinophone Asia.
+She is an interdisciplinary scholar and comparatist specializing in critical theory, Marxist geography, postcolonial studies, feminist theory, cinema and media studies, and Sinophone Asia.